smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 the code and lead to a better product, but feel like a bottleneck in the team's process.

-I am addicted to every thing Continuous Delivery and have drunk the Kool-Aid.
+I am addicted to everything Continuous Delivery and have drunk the Kool-Aid.
 With my previous team we had been able to add a new feature and ship them into production later the same day.
 We kept all our changes small and in small shippable sets which built upon each other.
 Code reviews were easier and could